Mercy-nenoh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script thta counts the number of directories and subdirectories
+Script that display 10 newest files in the directory